NYPL/metadata-documentation/metadata/guidelines.md

     - The **Rights and use** tab displays what is shown on the **Overview** tab as well as **Approved uses** and a **Rights Research and Copyright Information Summary**
         - Codes used for the **Copyright status** in the **Rights Research and Copyright Information Summary** are defined on the [Rights Codes Cheat Sheet](https://confluence.nypl.org/display/DIG/Rights+Codes+Cheat+Sheet)
 - Rights are added and maintained by [Copyright and Information Policy](/metadata-documentation/resources/glossary/#copyright-information-policy)
+- See [MMS › Workflows › Rights](/metadata-documentation/workflows/rights/) for the process when Metadata Services Unit (MSU) requests rights metadata be added to records in the Metadata Management System (MMS) by Copyright and Information Policy (CIP)